verrazzano/docs/content/en/docs/setup/install/installation.md

 To use a different profile with the previous example, set the `VZ_PROFILE` environment variable to the name of the profile you want to install.

 If an error occurs, check the log output of the installation.
-You can view the logs with the following command:
+You can view the logs with the following command.

 ```
 $ kubectl logs -n verrazzano-install \